-Mary Oliver has received numerous awards.
+Mary Oliver (September 10, 1935 – January 17, 2019) received numerous awards over the course of her career.
 Her fourth book, American Primitive, won the Pulitzer Prize for Poetry in 1984.
-She has also received the Shelley Memorial Award; a Guggenheim Fellowship; an American Academy and Institute of Arts and Letters Achievement Award; the Christopher Award and the L.L.
+She also received the Shelley Memorial Award; a Guggenheim Fellowship; an American Academy and Institute of Arts and Letters Achievement Award; the Christopher Award and the L.L.
 Winship/PEN New England Award for House of Light; the National Book Award for New and Selected Poems; a Lannan Foundation Literary Award; and the New England Booksellers Association Award for Literary Excellence.
 Oliver’s essays have appeared in Best American Essays 1996, 1998, 2001; the Anchor Essay Annual 1998, as well as Orion, Onearth and other periodicals.
 Oliver was editor of Best American Essays 2009.
-She has been awarded Honorary Doctorates from The Art Institute of Boston (1998), Dartmouth College (2007) and Tufts University (2008).
-Oliver currently lives in Provincetown, Massachusetts, the inspiration for much of her work.
+She was awarded Honorary Doctorates from The Art Institute of Boston (1998), Dartmouth College (2007) and Tufts University (2008).

 I’m living in a warm place now, where you can purchase fresh blueberries all year long.
 Labor free.
 From various countries in South America.
 They’re as sweet as any, and compared Continue reading